At what point is a vehicle load more likely to shift?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-A vehicle load is more likely to shift when cornering due to the forces acting upon the vehicle during a turn.
-When you turn, centrifugal force tries to push the load outward, which can result in it moving away from its original position.
-This is especially true if the load is not secured properly.
+A vehicle load is more likely to shift when cornering due to the forces acting on the load during a turn.
+In this scenario, centrifugal force comes into play as the vehicle changes direction.
+This force can cause the load to slide or move, especially if it is not secured properly.

 Subscribe